 You might discover layers of sound you didn’t realise were there – a violin or a drum beat hidden beneath the tune you know and love.

 Around Christmas time there are more opportunities to sip a seasonal tipple or share drinks socially.
 Whatever these drinks might be, bring your mindfulness to the process.
 Let yourself steep in the aroma, savour the flavours and relax your body’s muscles.

 Enjoy the seasonal smells as you are cooking in the kitchen, shopping or walking in nature.

 We often take our sense of smell for granted.
-Be mindful of all those wonderful fragrances at this time of year – from rich, spicy mince-pies to pine cones, oranges and cloves.
+A mindful Christmas means savouring all those wonderful fragrances at this time of year – from rich, spicy mince-pies to pine cones, oranges and cloves.

 As you run your hands and wrists under running water be fully present.

 The warmth of the water will nurture you and the smell of the soap or hand-wash can be a moment of sensory enjoyment.

 8. Gratitude Practice